writeprac/writeprac/_posts/2019-05-20-AppsForProductivity.md

 ## 2) [Discord](https://https://discordapp.com/)

    This may seem counter productive, as Discord notifications may be distracting (they can be disabled).
-However, Discord is a great way to send messages to friends/co-workers and for coordinating large projects, as it allows private servers with text and video chat.
+However, Discord is a great way to send messages to friends/co-workers and for coordinating large (and small) projects, as it allows private servers with text and video chat.
 Although Discord is commonly referred to as an app for "gamers", it can be useful for many other things.

 {% capture images %}